reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 >**Note:**
 If you do not need a personal project, ADMINISTRATOR can delete it.
 This project will be removed from the instance.
 But if the user is unassigned from all projects in the system, and he/she will log in to the ReportPortal after that - the deleted personal project will be created once more time.

-If you wish to know more about adding user options, go to "Administrate" section > All Users page.
+If you wish to know more about adding user options, go to "Administrate" section > "All Users" page.

 ## Invite a user to a project
 **Permission:**